ikaz1/rock-paper-scissors/README.md

 # rock-paper-scissors
-JS rock paper scissors game from the odin project.
+fun little rock paper scissors game made with JS for the odin project.